Net Lease

 What Is A Net Lease?

-A net lease is a contractual agreement in which the landlord of the property (lessor) allows another party (lessee) to use the property for a fixed period in exchange for payment of property tax, rent, and insurance fees.
+A net lease is a contractual agreement in which the landlord of the property (lessor) allows another party, the tenant (lessee), to assume the responsibility for covering some or all of the property expenses in addition to paying rent.

-This lease is most used for Commercial Real Estate (CRE).
-A piece of property known as commercial real estate (or CRE) is utilized solely for professional or business purposes or to provide cash flow for the landlord or lessee.
+This lease is mostly used for Commercial Real Estate (CRE).
+Commercial real estate (or CRE) is property used solely for professional or business purposes or to provide cash flow for the landlord or lessee.

 There are three types of net leases: single, double, and triple.
-The different types of leases work in different ways.
+The different types of leases work differently.

-In a double net lease, the tenant must pay for property taxes and insurance premiums, along with the rent.
+2. Double Net Lease: In a double net lease, the tenant must pay property taxes and insurance premiums, along with the rent.
 This is also known as an ‘NN’ lease.

-In the triple net lease.
-The tenant must pay property tax, insurance premiums, and maintenance and repairs.
+3. Triple Net Lease: In a triple net lease, the tenant must pay property tax, insurance premiums, and maintenance and repairs.
 This is also known as an ‘NNN’ lease.
 As all the additional payments are charged to the tenant, the landlord charges a considerably lower rent.

 Key Takeaways